-You can create your own dedicated groups to manage permissions for distinct objects such as languages, components, and projects.
-Although these groups can only grant additional privileges, you can't revoke any permission granted by site-wide or per-project groups by adding another custom group.
+You can create your own dedicated teams to manage permissions for distinct objects such as languages, components, and projects.
+Although these teams can only grant additional privileges, you can't revoke any permission granted by site-wide or per-project teams by adding another custom team.